JamesGennoy/reflections/lesson2.md

 ## Commit Size

 You can review the staging area before you commit to ensure the commit you will make only has one logical change.

+## When to Use Branches

+Creating branches for working on new features or experiments is a good idea.
+That way the master only contains a working clean version of your repository at all times.

+## Visualizing with Diagrams

+It is much easy to understand branches and how they are connected by using diagrams.